In this article I will discuss what it is about coronary heart disease and its prevention.

 Prevention

-coronary artery disease can be reduced by taking the following measures:
+The risk of coronary artery disease can be reduced by taking the following measures:

 - Quit smoking